 First, make sure it makes sense to refinance your debts into your mortgage.
-In a low interest rate environment, it’s a no-brainer.
+In a low interest rate environment, it’s an easy decision.
 If you have higher student loan rates, you can refinance the debt into your mortgage and save money on interest.

 But this comes at a cost.
-First, if you’ll stretch out the term, such as a 30-year term, make sure the total interest you’ll pay won’t exceed what your student loans would have cost.
-To get the best interest rates and mortgage loan terms, you’ll need good credit, low debt ratios, and proof that you can handle the higher loan amount.
+If you stretch out the loan term, such as a 30-year term, make sure the total interest you’ll pay won’t exceed what your student loans would have cost.
+To get the best interest rates and mortgage loan terms, you’ll need good credit, low debt ratios and proof that you can handle the higher loan amount.

 Then there are the closing costs.
 Ensure they aren’t so high that they defeat the purpose of refinancing your student loans into your mortgage.

-If rolling student loans into your mortgage makes sense, you can use the traditional conventional, or FHA cash-out refinance or the Fannie Mae Student Loan Cash-Out Refi loan.
+If rolling student loans into your mortgage does make sense, you can use a conventional or FHA cash-out refinance or the Fannie Mae Student Loan Cash-Out Refi loan.